2021 Michigan Wolverines football team: No. 2 Ohio State

 On November 27, Michigan hosted their arch-rivals, the Ohio State Buckeyes, in the 117th playing of "The Game".
 The two teams last played each other in 2019 when Michigan lost to Ohio State 56–27.
 The two teams were scheduled to play each at the end of the 2020 season; however, the game was cancelled due to COVID-19 complications at Michigan, marking the first time that "The Game" was not played since 1917.

 Michigan defeated Ohio State 42–27.
-Michigan opened the scoring in the first quarter via a 14-yard touchdown run from A. J. Henning.
+Michigan opened the scoring in the first quarter on a 14-yard touchdown run from A. J. Henning.
 Ohio State responded with a 31-yard field goal by Noah Ruggles.
-In the second quarter, Ohio State took their only lead of the game via a 25-yard touchdown pass from C. J. Stroud to Garrett Wilson.
+In the second quarter, Ohio State took their only lead of the game on a 25-yard touchdown pass from C. J. Stroud to Garrett Wilson.
 Michigan responded with a one-yard touchdown run from Hassan Haskins.
-Ohio State scored the final points of the quarter via a 30-yard field goal by Ruggles, which made the score 14–13 in favor of Michigan at half-time.
-Michigan scored 14 points in the third quarter via two touchdown runs from Haskins, from 13 yards, and one yard, respectively.
-Ohio State scored 14 points in the fourth quarter via a one-yard touchdown run from TreVeyon Henderson and a 10-yard touchdown pass from Stroud to Henderson.
-Michigan scored 14 points in the quarter via two touchdown runs from Haskins, from two yards, and four yards, respectively.
+Ohio State scored the final points of the quarter on a 30-yard field goal by Ruggles, which made the score 14–13 in favor of Michigan at half-time.
+Michigan scored 14 points in the third quarter on two touchdown runs from Haskins, from 13 yards, and one yard, respectively.
+Ohio State scored 14 points in the fourth quarter on a one-yard touchdown run from TreVeyon Henderson and a 10-yard touchdown pass from Stroud to Henderson.
+Michigan scored 14 points in the quarter on two touchdown runs from Haskins, from two yards, and four yards, respectively.

 Michigan earned their first victory over Ohio State since 2011, exactly ten years and one day since their last victory, and marked their first win over the Buckeyes in the Jim Harbaugh era.
 Hassan Haskins rushed for 169 yards, his sixth game of the year with over 100 yards rushing.
 Haskins' five rushing touchdowns against the Buckeyes was the most by any running back in the rivalry's history.
 The performance took him to a team-leading 18 touchdowns on the season and tied him for second in program history for single-season rushing touchdowns with Anthony Thomas and Chris Perry.
 Haskins' five rushing touchdowns also tied the Michigan single-game record set by Ron Johnson against Wisconsin in 1968.
 Michigan's defense held Ohio State to just 64 yards rushing, marking Ohio State's lowest rushing total on the season and just the second time all season under 100 rushing yards.
 With three sacks in the game Aidan Hutchinson set the Michigan single-season record with 13.0.